Slaves of the Immaculate Heart of Mary

-Slaves of the Immaculate Heart of Mary (MICM) refers to a number of different religious communities which all trace their roots to the St. Benedict Center, founded in 1940 by Catherine Goddard Clarke in Harvard Square, Cambridge, Massachusetts.
+Slaves of the Immaculate Heart of Mary (MICM) refers to several traditionalist Catholic religious communities that trace their origins to the St. Benedict Center, founded by Catherine Goddard Clarke in 1940 in Harvard Square in Cambridge, Massachusetts, United States.
+Several of the descendant religious communities were formerly practiced Feeneyism but have since rejoined the Catholic Church.
+Others remain independent adherents to Feeneyism.

 In 1945, Leonard Feeney became chaplain of the center.
-Clarke and Feeney formed the Slaves of the Immaculate Heart of Mary, an independent Catholic community.
+He and Clarke established the Slaves of the Immaculate Heart of Mary, a Catholic community.
 The group relocated to Still River, a village in the town of Harvard, Massachusetts.

-After Clarke's death, around 1968, the group separated into three groups: the St. Benedict Abbey; the Sisters of St. Benedict Center, Slaves of the Immaculate Heart of Mary (Saint Anne's House); and the Slaves of the Immaculate Heart of Mary of Saint Benedict Center.
-In the mid-1980s, a fourth group split from the latter and founded a separate community in New Hampshire.
+Following Clarke's death around 1968, the movement divided into three communities: the St. Benedict Abbey; the Sisters of St. Benedict Center, Slaves of the Immaculate Heart of Mary (Saint Anne's House); and the Slaves of the Immaculate Heart of Mary of Saint Benedict Center.
+In the mid-1980s, a fourth community split from the latter and established a separate community in Richmond.

+The New Hampshire group has been designated a hate group by the Southern Poverty Law Center.

 History

 Cambridge, Massachusetts

-In 1940, Catherine Goddard Clarke and several associates founded the St. Benedict Center in Harvard Square in Cambridge, Massachusetts, as a student center for students attending college in the Boston area.
-Leonard Feeney, S.J., became chaplain at the center in 1945.
-Feeney held rigid views regarding the doctrine Extra Ecclesiam nulla salus ("outside the Church there is no salvation").
-Feeney criticized Boston Archbishop Richard Cardinal Cushing for, among other things, accepting the church's definition of "baptism of desire".
+In 1940, Catherine Goddard Clarke and several associates founded the Saint Benedict Center in Harvard Square, Cambridge, Massachusetts, as a center for college students in the Boston area.
+Leonard Feeney, S.J., became the center's chaplain in 1945.
+He promoted a strict interpretation of the doctrine Extra Ecclesiam nulla salus ("outside the Church there is no salvation").
+Feeney criticized Archbishop Richard Cardinal Cushing of Boston for, among other things, accepting the Church's teaching on baptism of desire.

-In January 1949, a number of individuals who attended the center formed, under Feeney's guidance, an unofficial religious community.
-That same year, Cushing declared the St. Benedict's Center off-limits to Catholics.
-Boston College and Boston College High School dismissed four of the center's members from the theology faculty for promoting Feeney's version of Extra Ecclesiam doctrine in their classrooms, and after they had sent a letter to the administration accusing the theology department of teaching heresy.
-In light of his controversial behavior, Feeney's Jesuit superiors ordered him to leave the center for a post at the College of the Holy Cross, but he repeatedly refused, which led to his expulsion from the order.
+In January 1949, a number of individuals who attended the center formed an unofficial religious community under Feeney's guidance.
+That same year, Cushing declared the Saint Benedict's Center off-limits to Catholics.
+Boston College and Boston College High School dismissed four of the center's members from the theology faculty for promoting Feeney's interpretation of Extra Ecclesiam nulla sallus doctrine in their classrooms, and after they had sent a letter to the administration accusing the theology department of teaching heresy.
+In light of his controversial behavior, Feeney's Jesuit superiors ordered him to leave the center for the College of the Holy Cross, but he repeatedly refused, which led to his expulsion from the order.
 Cushing suspended Feeney's priestly faculties in April 1949; Feeney continued to celebrate the sacraments, although he was no longer authorized to do so.
-After Feeney repeatedly refused to reply to a summons to Rome to explain himself, he was excommunicated on February 13, 1953, by the Holy See for persistent disobedience to Church authority.
+After repeatedly refusing summonses to Rome to explain his views, he was excommunicated on February 13, 1953, by the Holy See for persistent disobedience to Church authority.